Comando Supremo

-Comando Supremo (High Command) was the highest command echelon of the Italian armed forces between June 1941 and May 1945.
-Its predecessor, the Stato Maggiore Generale (Supreme General Staff), was a purely advisory body with no direct control of the several branches of the armed forces and with very little staff.
+Comando Supremo (Supreme Command) was the highest command echelon of the Italian Armed Forces between June 1941 and May 1945.
+Its predecessor, the Stato Maggiore Generale (General Staff), was a purely advisory body with no direct control of the several branches of the armed forces and with very little staff.
 Created amidst the exigencies of World War II, Comando Supremo was a large organization with several departments and operational command of the armed forces on the active fronts.
 At the end of the war, it was reduced to a purely advisory role again.

 Background

-At the time of Italy's entry into World War II on 10 June 1940, the Italian armed forces were not unified, although Prime Minister Benito Mussolini held the ministries of war, the navy and the air force concurrently.
+At the time of Italy's entry into World War II on 10 June 1940, the Italian armed forces were not unified, although Prime Minister Benito Mussolini held the ministries of War, the Navy and Air Force concurrently.
 On 11 June 1940, King Victor Emmanuel III named Mussolini "Supreme Commander of the Armed Forces Operating on all Fronts".
 The Stato Maggiore Generale (Supreme General Staff), despite its exalted name, had only seven employees and was a purely advisory body to Mussolini.
 It did not have direct communication with the ministries and no authority over the staffs of the army, navy and air force.
-It was led by the Capo di Stato Maggiore Generale (Chief of the Supreme General Staff), whose deputy chief was in practice often consulted instead.
+It was led by the Capo di Stato Maggiore Generale (Chief of the General Staff), whose deputy chief was in practice often consulted instead.